FME Version

 Click OK to exit this dialog.
 The SchemaMapper transformer is now correctly set up.

-Step 4 - At this point the features have been mapped to their correct feature types, in that the FME attribute fme_feature_type has been correctly set.
-This attribute can now be used to connect the features to the correct feature type in the workspace.
+The features have been mapped to their correct feature types so that the FME attribute fme_feature_type has been correctly set.
+This attribute can now connect the features to the correct feature type in the workspace.

 To do so, place an AttributeExposer transformer (which will expose the fme_feature_type attribute) and an AttributeFilter transformer (which will divide the data based on its fme_feature_type value: